 One successful planning strategy is to start with the calculators listed on the previous page and then adjust their savings recommendations for your very personalized needs.
 With a secure job earning a yearly 4 percent raise, you might not need to adjust the recommendations at all.
 But if that's not your situation, use your head.
 Be realistic.
 And if you aren't confident in your ability to do this, it might be a good idea to get professional help.
 A couple hundred bucks spent on financial planning advice now will look like a drop in the bucket of your retirement savings later.

-For more tips on retirement, check out the links on the next page.
+For more tips on retirement, check out the links below.